bevannutakor/Automation-Scripts/README.md

 # Automation-Scripts
-A bunch of python scripts that automate stuff - Ongoing project
+A bunch of python scripts that automate stuff - Ongoing